 If your electric grill's plates are non-stick, this feature makes cleaning the electric grill much easier.
 But it's important to use gentle methods to avoid damaging the coating.
 To clean an electric grill with a non-stick surface, use a soft brush or cloth to gently remove any loose food particles or residue from the grill plates.
 This step enhances the efficiency of the cleaning process.

 When facing persistent stains or accumulations of grease, you have options for crafting effective cleaning solutions.
-For one, a mild mixture can be created by combining equal measures of water and white vinegar.
+For one, a mild mixture can be created by combining equal water and white vinegar.
 Additionally, a soapy solution can be concocted by blending warm water with a small quantity of mild dish soap in a basin or bucket.
 Afterward, dip a cloth or sponge into the chosen solution, wring out excess liquid, and softly cleanse the areas in need.
 The vinegar's properties come into play to effectively break down grease and grime.

 Tips